Caring for the Environment

 Given the nature of the real estate industry, business and operational activities typically generate a substantial amount of waste and effluents that may have environmental impacts if not managed properly.

-In FY2024, we successfully recycled 349.66 tonnes of waste within our Properties Investment and Hospitality & Leisure divisions, accounting for 2.5% of the total waste generated.
+In FY2025, we successfully recycled 604.76 tonnes of waste within our Properties Investment and Hospitality & Leisure divisions, accounting for 3.82% of the total waste generated.

 Our ongoing initiatives include:

-- Le Méridien Putrajaya and Putrajaya Marriott Hotel participates in the Food Bank Malaysia (“FBM”) program under the Ministry of Domestic Trade and Consumer Affairs (“KPDNHEP”) to reduce food waste.
+• Putrajaya Marriott Hotel, Le Méridien Putrajaya and Palm Garden Hotel participates in the Food Bank Malaysia (“FBM”) program under the Ministry of Domestic Trade and Consumer Affairs (“KPDNHEP”) to reduce food waste.

-- Puteri Mart upcycles fruit peels into cleaning enzymes.
+• Puteri Mart upcycles fruit peels into eco-friendly cleaning enzymes.

-- Recycle bins made available at Sales Galleria, malls and office towers.
+• Recycle bins made available at Sales Galleries, Malls and Office Towers.

 Materials